twobombs/twobombs/README.md

    Once the builds are complete, the container images will be available in the local Docker registry.
 You can browse the registry by opening a web browser and navigating to `http://localhost`.

 5. **Publish the images (optional):**
    To publish the images to Docker Hub, you will need to have Docker Hub credentials configured on your machine.
 Then, you can run the appropriate `publish-*.sh` script to publish the images for a specific component.
-For example, to publish the `qrackmin` images, you would run:
+For example, to publish the `thereminq-tensors` images, you would run:
    ```bash
    ./publish-thereminq-tensors.sh
    ```